mdiftekhar1992/Churn-Analysis-SSMS-Power-BI-Machine-Learning-/README.md

 - Provided actionable insights for targeted marketing campaigns to reduce customer churn.
 - Improved ability to predict and understand customer behavior.
 - Developed a valuable tool for customer retention and business growth.

-This project demonstrates a complete workflow from data extraction, transformation, and loading (ETL) to data analysis, visualization, and predictive modeling, offering significant insights and strategies for enhancing customer retention.

 Credits: YouTube Pivotalstats #SajitSimon